krtkush/DDGStats/readme.md

 1. Storage: To store your DDG search and Google bang (!g) search count.
 2. webNavigation: To identify your search type and then update the count.

-DDG Stats stores all the data on your device only and does not transmit it to any remote computer/ server.
+DDG Stats stores all the data on your device only and does not transmit it to any remote computer.

 ## Screenshots